moveit/moveit.ros.org/documentation/faqs/index.markdown

 _Where can I find the changelogs for MoveIt!?_

   * The change logs for MoveIt! can be found directly on the [MoveIt!
 ROS Wiki page](http://wiki.ros.org/moveit).
+Announcements on the mailing list also inform users of the latest changes.